An Evening of Colorado Grown One Acts

 Grant Swenson is an aerospace engineer, working in the satellite industry, who loves exploring the interaction between science-fact and science-fiction in stories, be it in novels or plays.
 Over the last decade, his plays have been featured by various theater groups in the Colorado Springs area, either as a staged reading or full production.
 He was encouraged on two occasions to act in plays written by his friends in Drama Lab, a workshop group for the local theater community.
 In 2016, his science-fiction play "The Earth Experience" won the 10th Annual Front Range Playwrights’ Showcase.

 Serving the Story by Scott Gibson

-Scott Gibson is honored to have Coal Creek Theater select one of his scripts for inclusion in their Front Range Playwrights Showcase once again this year.
+Scott Gibson was honored to have Coal Creek Theater select one of his scripts for inclusion in their Front Range Playwrights Showcase once again.
 In 2021, his comedy thriller "Cross Words" was produced at Vintage Theatre in Aurora, and recently some of his works have been presented in Hopkinton, MA, Shawnee-on-Delaware, PA, and Chester, NY, but Coal Creek Theater remains particularly near and dear to his heart.